Mania-Visualization-Project/Mania-Replay-Master/README_EN.md

 Second, please ensure that you have installed Java (at least version 8.0)

-Last, double click `ManiaReplayMaster.bat`, enter beatmap path, replay path according to the hint.
+Last, double click `ManiaReplayMaster.bat`, enter beatmap path, replay path according to the prompt.

 ## LICENSE